SEKEM & Dahabeya Delight

 Duration: 14 Days / 13 nights - Min number: 1 participant (Dahabeya); 4 participants (Sandal)

-What's Included: Flight with renowned airlines from international EU-airports to Cairo, connecting flights upon request.
-All domestic flights and transfers included.
+What's Included: All transfers in Egypt, but no flights.
 8 days at SEKEM as described in itinerary, 1 × B&B overnight in Luxor, 6 days Dahabeya (*resp.
 Sandal) Esna-Aswan.
 Full Board incl. lemon juice, coffee, tea.
 Sights as described in the itinerary of this tour/vacation.

-What's not Included: Flights from other than the above mentioned Airports.
-SEKEM Reisen can help book flights from/to any other Intl.
-Airport you wish to depart/return to.
+What's not Included: Flights.
+SEKEM Reisen can help book flights from/to all Intl./National Airports you wish to depart/return to.
 We will book the flights with renowned airlines, in close coordination with you, preferring direct flights at decent times or flights with the least stops possible.
-The service charge for such bookings will be 5%.
-Entrance fees to sights during the Nile sailing, except Philae.
+The service charge for thee bookings will be 10 % pp. Entrance fees to sights during the Nile sailing, except the transfer and entry-fee to Philae.

 SEKEM provides accommodation for visitors, with fully equipped rooms.
 The 33 rooms available at the farm are all Double Rooms, with 2 having adjacent doors, ideal for families, or helpers.
 All rooms have a bathroom with shower and WC, as well as mosquito nets.
 Rooms are either on the ground level or first floor, looking out to the lawns and gardens in front and behind the building.